AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/publishing-pages.md

    ![Manage Publication selecting pages](/help/sites-cloud/authoring/assets/publishing-manage-publication-select.png)

-1. In the **Include Children** dialogue, un-check the options:
+1. In the **Include Children** dialog, un-check the options:

    * Include only immediate children
    * Include only already published pages

    These options are selected by default, so you must remember to unselect them.
 Click **Add** to confirm and add the content to the publication/un-publication.